 I have dreamed about adding built-ins to our downstairs family room since we moved in.
 I feel like the room has been a work in progress because I have always wanted built-ins.

-When we had a contractor in our home when we first moved in he said that built-ins would be around $5k+ not really something I wanted to pay.
+When we had a contractor in our home when we first moved in he said that built-ins would be around $5k+ (in 2013) not really something I wanted to pay.
 So I knew I would end up DIYing them when it was time.

-This summer I built built-ins in our cottage on the lake using stock upper kitchen cabinets as the base and I love how they turned out.
+I built built-ins in our cottage on the lake using stock upper kitchen cabinets as the base and I love how they turned out.
 It was like a practice run.
 Since the upper cabinets were still around $90 a piece and I wanted about 5 of them, plus the wood I was waiting until I had a little disposable income to build them since they weren’t really a “need”.

 But then I scored big on Facebook Marketplace.
 I purchased these 5 cabinets for $40.
 FOR ALL!
 What?!
 I sent my husband out at 9:30 at night to pick them up because I didn’t want anyone else to scoop them up!